nocomplexity/SecurityArchitecture/091-designrules.rst

 The internet has become a tracking machine.
 It has evolved to track you.
 Besides your local (business)network you are tracked by the large Internet network, corporations, and governments.
 Everything that can be measured is  tracked.
 So why not build a better Internet, a non tracking network by default?

 You do not need censorship or surveillance.
-Surveillance is the monitoring of behavior, activities.
-Building decentralized networks has been done and will be done more.
+Surveillance is the monitoring of behaviour, activities.
+Building decentralized networks has been done and more decentralized networks are created in future, since more people see the large disadvantages of using centralized networks.
 Besides building a network to get more privacy when needed most part of the world still do not have Internet at all.
-So building networks to share knowlegde e.g. about privacy and censorship is always a good investment.
+So building networks to share knowledge e.g. about privacy and censorship is always a good investment.

 Check the manual at: https://bm-support.org/pdfdocs/how_to_build_the_internet.pdf